Urgent situation? We prioritize time-sensitive cases. Email or text us today.

 What happens if there is also a criminal case based on the same events?

 They run in parallel and on very different timelines.
 The school's Title IX process usually moves faster than criminal proceedings.
 Statements you make in the Title IX process can sometimes be used in criminal proceedings (rules vary by state).
-Coordination with criminal counsel — if applicable — is essential.
+Coordination with criminal counsel, if applicable, is essential.
 This is one area where attorney involvement becomes important.

 What sanctions do schools typically impose when a Title IX respondent is found responsible?